gaydinova/MovieSearch/README.md

 # MoviSearch App

 MoviSearchApp is an iOS application that allows users to search for movies, view detailed information about selected movies, and manage a list of favorite movies.
-The app features a user-friendly interface with a search bar, a list of search results, and a detailed view for each movie.
-Users can also view and manage their favorite movies, which are stored locally.
+The application fetches movie data from The Movie Database (TMDB) API.
 ## Features

 - **Search for Movies:** Users can search for movies using a search bar.
 The search results are displayed in a list format.